 The noise handling performance of the FIIL T1X is alright.
 While its performance is better than the truly wireless ENACFIRE E60, it still struggles to separate speech from ambient background noise, even in moderately noisy environments.

 The FIIL T1X's battery performance is decent.
 They get just a bit over their advertised six hours of continuous battery life and their charging case comes with three additional charges.
 They charge pretty quickly, too, and you can even charge one earbud and use the other at the same time.
-If you're looking for truly wireless headphones with a longer continuous battery life, check out the Tranya T10 Truly Wireless.
+If you're looking for truly wireless headphones with a longer continuous battery life, check out the Tranya T10 Truly Wireless or the JLab Audio GO Air POP True Wireless.

 The FIIL T1X have a decent companion app called FIIL+.
-It gives you access to 15 EQ presets and you can adjust their bass or treble to create a new EQ preset.
-It can also show you your battery level as well as turn low-latency mode on/off.
-While you can't remap their buttons, you can put these headphones into 'Easy Mode' which turns off volume and track skipping controls.
+It gives you access to 15 EQ presets, and you can adjust their bass or treble to create a new EQ preset.
+It can also show you your battery level and turn low latency mode on/off.
+While you can't remap their buttons, you can put these headphones into 'Easy Mode', which turns off volume and track skipping controls.

 These in-ears are Bluetooth-only.